Nervado/node/Readme.md

-### This is a simple project to show row to configure nginx to proxy requests to a node app
+### This is a simple project to show how to configure nginx to proxy requests to a node app

 The project uses three docker images: